CodyCBakerPhD/historia-action/README.md

    Set:

-   1a. `Resource owner:` to the organization.
+   a. `Resource owner:` to the organization.

-   1b. `Repository access:` to the repositories to track.
+   b. `Repository access:` to the repositories to track.
 Choose all public repositories, or select them individually to include private ones.

-   1c. `Repository permissions:` with `Issues` and `Pull requests` as read-only.
+   c. `Repository permissions:` with `Issues` and `Pull requests` as read-only.

-   1d. `Organization permissions:` with `Projects` as read and write.
+   d. `Organization permissions:` with `Projects` as read and write.

    This token reads only the repositories you selected, cannot write to any of them, and sees nothing private outside that organization.